 Images and film

-In order to stand out and get people’s attention, your content must be readily accessible and clear – your audience should be able to quickly and easily grasp (and respond to) your message.
+In order to stand out and get people’s attention, your content must be readily accessible and clear – your audience should be able to quickly and easily grasp and respond to your content.
+You have about three seconds to grab users' attention.
 All communication in social media becomes more effective by including images and/or video content.

 Inspiration, guides and trends